michikono/typescript-tdd-exercises/README.md

 TypeScript environment (although entirely doable).
 * You can find example files at [`src/example/`](./src/example/) and [`test/example/`](./test/example/).
 * You can find instructions for individual exercises in the [`src/`](./src/) folder.
-* All of your `.ts` files should start with a reference to the root level [`references.ts`](./references.ts) file.
-See examples.
 * TypeScript declarations are found in [`tsd.d.ts`](./tsd.d.ts), and are managed using `tsd`.
 They are like `.h` files in other languages.
 If you end up using external libraries such as Underscore.js, you may want to install dependencies using `tsd install [name] --save` (more on this here:
 [https://github.com/DefinitelyTyped/tsd](https://github.com/DefinitelyTyped/tsd))
 * Folders you may want to mark as excluded from your IDE's code index: `out/`, `node_modules/`, and `coverage/`.